“The phone rang at 10pm the week before Christmas. It was one of my oldest friends, James, a Headteacher at an Independent School in Melbourne.

 As wellbeing includes so much more than happiness, it’s not at all surprising a lot of people are struggling with this given the current circumstances.

 In a recent report from Education Support, 52% of education professionals say their mental health has declined during the global pandemic with many citing increases in workload, concerns for their own, and their pupils’ mental health, and poor work-life balance as the causes.

 It’s also important to consider the impact this is having on pupils.
 For example, in one study researchers from the University of Groningen in the Netherlands interviewed a small pool of 143 new teachers over the course of a year.
 Those who showed higher levels of stress at the beginning of the year displayed fewer effective teaching strategies over the rest of the school year, including clear instruction, effective classroom management, and creation of a safe and stimulating classroom climate for their students, than the teachers with lower initial stress levels.

-In a 2016 study, University of British Columbia researchers tracked the levels of stress hormones of more than 400 elementary students in different classes.
+A group of University of British Columbia researchers tracked the levels of stress hormones of more than 400 elementary students in different classes.
 They found teachers who reported higher levels of burnout had students with higher levels of the stress hormone cortisol each morning, suggesting classroom tensions could be “contagious.”